 Allergic reactions including anaphylaxis have been reported to be rare following COVID-19 vaccination in nonpregnant individuals.
-Anaphylaxis has been observed in 5 cases per million doses administered for the Pfizer-BioNTech vaccine, 4.9 cases per million doses administered of the Moderna vaccine, and 7.6 cases per million doses administered for the J&J/Janssen vaccine (ACIP August 2021).
+Anaphylaxis has been observed in 5 cases per million doses administered for the Pfizer-BioNTech vaccine and 4.9 cases per million doses administered of the Moderna vaccine (ACIP August 2021).
 No cases of anaphylaxis were reported in Novavax COVID-19 vaccine clinical trials (ACIP July 2022).

 If anaphylaxis is suspected in a pregnant individual after receiving a COVID-19 vaccination, anaphylaxis should be managed the same as in nonpregnant individuals (e.g., rapidly assess airway, breathing, circulation, and mental activity; call for emergency medical services; place the patient in a supine position, and administration of epinephrine) (CDC).
 Similar to nonpregnant individuals, anaphylaxis may recur after the individual begins to recover, and monitoring in a medical facility for at least several hours is advised, even after complete resolution of symptoms and signs.

 For more information on the management of anaphylaxis after COVID-19 vaccination, see CDC’s website.